c-velez/ToDoList/README.md

 You **shall** use JUnit5 to incorporate automated unit testing into your solutions
 - You must create a unit test for each behavior specified in the application requirements
 - You must include pseudocode in each test

-Your application and unit tests **shall** be completely implemented and run without errors on the grader's machine

-### Submission
-You will submit a link to your GitHub page.
-Please ensure that your repository is private until 12 hours after the due date, at which point you may make it public.
-If the repository cannot be accessed, or if the provided link is invalid, you will receive a 0 - *please double-check your submission once it has been made*

-Last submissions will receive a 0 according to the syllabus.

-**NOTE**: All design artifacts from [Part 1] should be included in t [Part 2], except where they have been updated to reflect changes in your design.

-### Grading Criteria
-Point will be allocated according to the below rubric.
-Full points will only be awarded if your implementation is:
-- based on your design
-- satisfies the requirements
-- passes your test cases
-- abides by the rules of clean code as outlined in the module notes

-Elements that are entirely missing or woefully incomplete will receive no credit

-Scores will be deducted in the event of incomplete submissions or failure to follow directions

-#### Bonus Credit
-If your application allows the user to sort the list by the due date, you will earn 1 extra point for the test and 1 extra point for the implementation

-### Rubric

-- [x] [2 points] GitHub project has correct name
-- [x] [2 points] GitHub project structure is correct
-    - The correct folders are present or ignored as per assignment directions
-    - Source code is within the correct package
-- [x] UML Class diagram reflects a well planned design
-    - [10 Points] Full credit will be given only if each class has a single responsibility, as evidenced by the attribute and method modifiers
-    - [5 Points] Partial credit will be given if classes relate to multiple distinct responsibilities
-    - [0 Points] No credit will be given if there are only one or two classes
-- [x] GUI reflects a well planned design
-    - [10 Points] Full credit will be given only if each required behavior is accessible from the GUI and the overall layout reflects the guidelines and practices as described by Microsoft or Mac
-    - [5 Points] Partial credit will be given for a GUI that is difficult to use and/or navigate
-    - [0 Points] No credit will be given if the GUI fails to support the application requirements
-- [x] [10 Points] Application implementation reflects a well planned design and follows the "clean code" guidelines described in the course notes and the book Clean Code
-    - [5 Points] Partial credit will be given if your code is hard to read, hard to understand, hard to follow, or yield incorrect results
-    - [0 Points] No credit will be given if your application is incomplete or does not run on the grader's machine
-- [x] [10 Points] Each required behavior has an associated JUnit test, and those tests pass when run against the solution
-    - [5 Points] Partial credit will be given if any tests are missing or fail when they are run
-    - [0 Points] No credit will be given if all tests are missing or if all tests fail when they are run
-- [x] [6 Points] Application design has been updated to reflect any changes in the requirements
-- [x] [5 points] Provided user guide either from within the application or as a readme.md file on GitHub